AdaCore/gnatstudio/docs/users_guide/compilation.rst

   machine using this path.
 * The cross-reference files are handled :program:`rsync` so they do not get overwritten during local and remote host synchronizations.
-Otherwise, gthey would because build and cross-reference generation actions occur at the same time on the local machine and on remote server.
+Otherwise, they would cause build and cross-reference generation actions to occur at the same time on the local machine and on remote server.